Reprintas at 1 July 1993

 A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

-(2) These regulations shall come into force on the 28th day after the date of their notification in the Gazette.
+(2) This Act shall come into force on the 28th day after the date on which it receives the Governor-General's assent.

 2Status of reprints